-For each environment, customers are able to choose a Performance Level to fit specific organizational needs and budget, and most importantly, are able to scale such performance definition dynamically.
+For each environment, you are can choose a Performance Level to fit specific organizational needs and budget, and, most importantly, can scale such performance definition dynamically.

 Performance Levels are distinguished by storage capacity and performance, which are measured in Bizagi Performance Units (BPUs).

-Scalability is one of the three main pillars offered by Bizagi PaaS, as described at Bizagi PaaS overview.
+Scalability is one of the three main pillars offered by Automation Service, as described at Automation Service overview.

 Scaling up and down

-To determine the BPUs required (the correct Performance Level required storage capacity), customers should estimate the expected number of steps they will execute per month, and divide this by 10,000.
+To determine the BPUs required (the correct storage capacity and processing capacity for your Performance Level), estimate the number of steps your applications will execute per month and divide this by 10,000.

 High demand scenarios